 Going Dutch: Understanding the Golden Years

-Theory suggests that there is a macroeconomic policy “trilemma”, whereby central bankers cannot simultaneously maintain a fixed exchange rate, wield independent interest-setting ability and permit free international capital mobility.
+Theory suggests there is a macroeconomic policy “trilemma”, whereby central bankers cannot simultaneously maintain a fixed exchange rate, wield independent interest-setting ability, and permit free international capital mobility.
 This is a problem because all three are needed to promote trade and industry.
 Today in Europe, monetary union allows us to maintain all three objectives by permanently abandoning our national currencies.
 But the euro is not an unqualified success story.
 In the past, other monetary solutions were found.
 The gold standard fixed exchange rate system is perhaps the most famous example.
 This system was reinvented after the First World War, but failed spectacularly in the 1930s.
 Interestingly, the Netherlands was among the last to leave it.
 By examining the policy history of the Netherlands in the interwar period, I hope to learn the lessons from financial history.
-The aim of my project is to understand how policymakers understood the process of macroeconomic policymaking at the time, and to establish whether the trilemma trade-off existed in practice.
+The aim of my project is to understand how politicians, civil servants and central bankers understood the process of macroeconomic policymaking at the time, and to establish whether the trilemma trade-off existed in practice.

 Colvin, Christopher L. 2017.
 “Banking on a religious divide: accounting for the success of the Netherlands’ Raiffeisen cooperatives in the crisis of the 1920s.”
 Journal of Economic History 77(3), pp. 866–918.